TiffanyFamKarYing/HopNTrip/README.md

 - **Pexels** — stock photography, loaded via hotlinked URLs
 - **Google Maps Embed** — used on the Contact Us page

+> ⚠️ Note: All styling and scripting is currently **inline per-page** rather than in shared external files.
+This means each HTML file is self-contained and easy to open individually, but shared elements (nav, footer, colors) are duplicated across files rather than centralised.

 ## 📁 Expected Folder Structure

 The pages reference local assets under an `image/` directory that isn't included in this upload.
 To run the site as intended, create the following structure: